I feel like once I get out there in the field, I’d be prepared—and it’s Career Quest I can thank for that.

 When lab safety procedures aren’t followed, people can get hurt–or worse.
 Lab equipment and chemicals that are improperly handled can result in personal injury and even death.
 Chemical spills, toxic fumes, needle pricks, and fires can harm lab workers, while errors in how medications are handled and distributed can harm patients.

 Lab safety protects property.

 Fires can occur when lab safety procedures are not followed.
 Chemicals that are improperly stored or handled can react with one another to cause fires and explosions.
-The subsequent property damage can affect the lab, all of the work performed there, and all of those depending on what that lab does.
+The subsequent property damage can affect the lab, all the work performed there, and all the people depending on what that lab does.